MohamedHamzawi/Sonar_Data_Classification/README.md

 ## How to Run

 1. Clone the repository.
-2. Ensure you have the necessary libraries installed (pandas, numpy, scikit-learn, matplotlib).
+2. Ensure you have the necessary libraries installed (pandas, numpy, scikit-learn).
 3. Open and run the Python notebook.

 ## Dependencies